 Once you are happy that everything works, give the door a good wipe with a clean rag.

-Please bear mind that event he most well-defended home may not stop a really determined criminal, but this should help to slow them down, giving you a much better chance of calling the police.
+I hope that the information above helps you to protect your home and belongings.
+Please bear in mind that even the most well-defended home may not stop a really determined criminal, but improving your security and upgrading your locks should help to slow them down, giving you a much better chance of calling the police.